-Jim Lindsey, the once-wayward guitar player that Andy helped get started in his career, returns to Mayberry a success with a brand new sports car and a hit single "Rock n' Roll Rosie from Raleigh."
-Everyone is excited to see the hometown boy that made good but Andy notices something strange.
-Within a day, the car has disappeared, and Ellie, Floyd and Barney have noticed that despite his success, he seems to be charging a lot of his bills and asking to borrow money.
+Jim Lindsey, the once-wayward guitar player whom Andy helped start his musical career, returns to Mayberry a success with a brand new sports car and a hit single "Rock n' Roll Rosie from Raleigh."
+Everyone is excited to see the hometown boy that made good, but Andy gets wind of something strange.
+Within a day, the car disappears, and Ellie, Floyd and Jason report that, despite his "success," he seems to be charging a lot of his bills, and even asking Barney for money.
 Plus, as successful as he claims to be, he isn't receiving any mail.
-Andy gets in touch with Bobby Fleet, the bandleader who hired Jim and gets the information that the guitar player walked away from the band because Bobby wouldn't make him a partner.
-Out of work, Jim is flat broke and his car has been repossessed.
-Andy tries to talk to Jim about reconnecting with Bobby and the band, but Jim won't hear of it.
-So, as is tradition, Andy arrests Jim as a ruse to reconnect Jim and Bobby so that Jim can get his career going ...
+Andy gets in touch with Bobby Fleet, the bandleader who hired Jim, and learns that Jim walked away from the band after Bobby wouldn't make him a partner.
+Unable to make it on his own, Jim is flat broke with his car repossessed.
+Andy tries to talk to him about reconnecting with Bobby and the band, but Jim won't hear of it; so, as is tradition, Andy arrests Jim as a ruse to reconnect him with Bobby so that Jim can get his career going again.
+Bobby is ...
 Written by

 Jerry Dean Roberts <email@example.com>